 Earlier, physical access was a prerequisite for any sort of tampering or malicious embedding of software.
 However, this has been proven wrong in the last couple of years.
 The ability to remotely connect to a car using wireless technologies, like cellular, has taken hacking to a new level.
 Earlier what could have been imagined as part of a Hollywood thriller could now very well be a reality.

 OEMs and suppliers need to make a concerted effort towards tackling this issue.
-Guidelines like SAE 3061 are a good first step but at the moment fall short of providing a comprehensive standard to which the industry can uniformly adhere to.
+Guidelines like SAE J3061 are a good first step towards a comprehensive approach the automotive industry can uniformly adhere to.
 An obvious step to contain the risk would be to limit or restrict a car’s ability to connect to the outer world.
 However, this goes against the preferences of today’s consumers and with OEMs themselves seriously planning to roll out “over-the-air” software updates; there is no looking back.

 It is important to note that the impact of security encompasses aspects of privacy and loss of functionality apart from safety concerns.
 Features like “over-the-air” software updates require security and encryption measures not only on in-vehicle electronics but also on the IT back end and employee access policies.